Simon-graiff/Mobile2/WhereUBackend/README.md

 - the userId as a link to the users table
 - and a boolean value for each possible category like sports, dancing and so on...

 We use this table to check if a push has to be sent after a user entered one of his defined geofences.
-Because we don't want to bother him with pushes of events he is not interested in we check the event's category and send a push only if it fits.
+Because we don't want to bother him with pushes of events he or she is not interested in, we check the event's category and send a push only if it fits.

 The geofence-table is a representation of all geofences, that were created by the users.
 It contains the following attributes:

-- center as the location of the user where he created the geofence
+- center, as the location of the user where he created the geofence
-- userId a link to the user himself
+- userId, which is a link to the user himself
-- and a requestId containing center and userId as a string seperated by ";".
+- and a requestId, containing center and userId as a string seperated by ";".
 This might seem a little redundand in the first place but it makes life and code a lot easier.
 The client uses this ID as the ID of the android-geofence which this dataset belongs to.

 We need this table to determine whether a user is currently in a geofence or not.
 If that is the case we offer him to delete this geofence, so that he won't be notified again by any events taken place in this geofence.
 If that is not the case he can create a geofence to enable the notification-service.
-Since the geofence API doesn't offer anything like getting a list of all geofences created by a particular user or determining whether a user is currently in one - besides the enter and dwell notificition, which is not quite what we needed - we were to build this workaround.
+Since the geofence API doesn't offer anything like getting a list of all geofences created by a particular user, or determining whether a user is currently in a geofence - besides the enter and dwell notificition, which is not quite what we needed - we were to build this workaround.
 The Code, which is necessary to complete the workaround is described in the section below.

 #Cloud-Code
-Cloud-Code is a possibility offered by parse to write some functions in a javascript-file and submit them to the app's parse-cloud to add functionality, which isn't provided by Parse yet.
+Cloud-Code is a possibility, offered by parse, for writing some functions in a javascript-file and submit them to the app's parse-cloud to add functionality, which isn't provided by Parse yet.
 You can find the javascript file "main.js" in this repo in the cloud folder or in the Cloud-Code section on the parse-website.
-In total we created three cloud functions, which are now going to be described in proper detail:
+In total we created three cloud functions, which will now be described in proper detail:

 **CheckIfInGeoFence**